Skip to main content

 Glycosyltransferases (GTs)

-Glycosyltransferases are very important enzymes as they are involved in synthesizing most of the planet's biomass.
+Glycosyltransferases are crucial enzymes, as they play a vital role in synthesizing most of the planet's biomass.
 They catalyze the transfer of a monosaccharide from a donor that has been activated by the attachment of a nucleotide in the form of a nucleotide sugar (NDP-sugar) or dolichol-(pyro)phosphate sugar to acceptors.
 These include other sugars, lipids, and proteins, which are glycosylated on alcoholic side chains (Ser, Thr) or amides (Asn).
 Over 500,000 different GTs are known and deposited in the Carbohydrate-Active enZYmes Database (CAZy database2).
 Based on sequence and structure, there are over 114 different families.
 Although they depart significantly in primary sequence, only three major folds are predominant (GT-A, -B, and -C)

-As shown in the reaction below, a glycosyl transferase reaction is required to transfer glucose from a donor like UDP-glucose to an acceptor like fructose to form sucrose.
+As shown in the reaction below, a glycosyl transferase reaction is required to transfer glucose from a donor, such as UDP-glucose, to an acceptor, like fructose, to form sucrose.

 NDP-Glc (donor) + F6P (acceptor) → Sucrose-6-P + NDP